 Another thing the Reformers left us with is a veritable treasure trove of confessional documents that serve as faithful summaries of what the Bible teaches.
-Three such documents serve as the secondary standards in the RCUS and they are: The Heidelberg Catechism, the Belgic Confession of Faith, and the Canons of Dort (taken together they are known as the Three Forms of Unity).
+Three such documents serve as the subordinate standards in the RCUS and they are: The Heidelberg Catechism, the Belgic Confession of Faith, and the Canons of Dort (taken together they are known as the Three Forms of Unity).

-One may question, “why does your church need secondary standards if the Bible is your sole infallible source of authority?”
+One may question, “why does your church need subordinate standards if the Bible is your sole infallible source of authority?”
 This is a good question.
 The answer is simply this: The Bible is a big book.
 It is made up of 66 books written by 40+ authors over a timespan of 1,500+ years.
 No person knows perfectly everything the Bible teaches.
 Furthermore, the Bible is not written like a systematic theology textbook where one can look and see what the Bible teaches on the Trinity (for example).
 The Bible is a story of Redemptive History and it’s story unfolds organically and progressively across the pages of Holy Scripture.
 What our confessions do is summarize this teaching and categorize it.

 Because these confessions were written by men, we acknowledge they are fallible, which is why they are subordinate standards for the church.
 But RCUS officers and churches are required to subscribe to these confessions and faithfully teach the system of doctrine they contain as a faithful summary of the Bible.